knulli-cfw/knulli.org/docs/guides/partitioning.md

 ## Why should I care?

 When you [flash KNULLI](../../play/install) onto an SD card, the SD card will be partitioned during the flashing.
-It **does not matter** what your SD card was formatted to before or how many partition it had before.
+It **does not matter** what your SD card was formatted to before or how many partitions it had before.
 During the flashing, the entire SD card will be **wiped** and **repurposed**.
 Once the flashing is done, your SD card will have been split into 6 segments:

 * Some 36 MB of unallocated space
 * a 20 MB partition that's formatted to a Linux file system and required for running KNULLI